substance/chef-tutorial/002-NodejsExample.md

 # NodeJS Example

-Let's take a look at a first example: a NodeJS application -  a simple HelloWorld express application.
+Let's take a look at a first example for NodeJS: a simple HelloWorld express application.

 `app.js`: